 If ever I needed extra energy, it’s now, so I am returning to one of my very early energy bar posts from years and years ago for homemade KIND bars.
-This time, however, I’m treading into savory territory with my knockoff version of Strong & KIND sweet and savory BBQ bars.
+This time, however, I’m treading into savory territory with my knockoff version of Sweet & Spicy KIND bars.

-One of the first things you’ll have noticed is that shape is a departure from the traditional rectangle.
+One of the first things you’ll notice is that shape of my DIY bars departs from the rectangular original.
 It’s partly for this year of pucks, but it’s mostly about simplicity.
-I’ve made countless batches of my KIND bars recipe and cutting them into bars is a chore.
-The nuts and seeds can stick to the knife, bits and pieces get lost in the cutting, and creatng perfectly portioned bars is a challenge.
+I’ve made countless batches of my KIND bars recipe and cutting them into bars is a sticky chore, often resulting in highly irregular shapes.

-The muffin tin solves all and the results are pretty picture, no?
-The pucks are a bit smaller than bars–two is the equivalent of one bar–which is handy for transporting as well as portion control.
+The muffin tin solves all and the results are pretty as a picture!
+The muffin tin rounds are a bit smaller than bars–two is the equivalent of one bar–which is handy for transporting as well as portion control.

 One step is imperative: line the muffin cups with liners (paper, foil, or silicone liners, all will work).
 These will stick like nobody’s business if you do not.
 With the liners, in place you simply cool the pucks entirely in the pan, lift out the lined pucks and peel off the liner.
 Done!